Human Rights Advisory Commission

 The City of Beaverton

-For her support and advocacy of the principles and spirit of the Universal Declaration of Human Rights, adopted and proclaimed on December 10, 1948, by 48 member nations of the General Assembly of the United Nations.
+For support and advocacy of the principles and spirit of the Universal Declaration of Human Rights, adopted and proclaimed on December 10, 1948, by 48 member nations of the General Assembly of the United Nations,

 This Declaration guarantees the rights of all the people and encompasses a broad spectrum of economic, social, cultural, political and civil rights. – The Human Rights and Resource Guide

-In appreciation for her commitment to universal human rights principles the City of Beaverton Human Rights Advisory Commission recognizes Katrina Rodriguez for her valuable contribution to the community of Beaverton as well as her national and international service.
+In appreciation for her commitment to universal human rights principles, the City of Beaverton Human Rights Advisory Commission recognizes Mehreen Krueger for her valuable contribution to the Beaverton community as well as her national and international service.

 About the Human Rights Advisory Commission